isomerpages/nhg-jsmc/_about-us/Organizing Committee.md

 launch Smart Nation 2.0 with Prime Minister Wong.
 Beyond technology, she has also designed clinic spaces, bringing her eye for improvement to the physical healthcare environment.
-She enjoys working on healthcare improvement projects and finding better ways to care for patients.</p>
+She enjoys working on healthcare improvement projects, finding better ways to care for patients and serves as a union chairperson while mentoring emerging nursing leaders.</p>
 <p></p>
 <p>With her background in both nursing and technology, Audrey brings a unique
 perspective to healthcare innovation and patient care.</p>